Our diabetes management program was developed to provide support to

 tools you need to better manage your pre-diabetes or diabetes and

-If you are a COPC patient that has pre-diabetes or diabetes and would like to
+If you are a COPC patient that has pre-diabetes or diabetes and want to

-learn more about managing it, please contact your COPC physician to be referred to our program.
+learn more about managing it, please contact your COPC physician about

 Learn more about what you can expect at our diabetes management classes.

 Africa Road Diabetes Management